Understanding Opioids: Methods for Prevention & Response

 What precautions will be in place regarding COVID-19?

 We will be following Public Health recommendations.
 Details on COVID precautions will be sent to registrants one week before the workshop.
-While it is our hope to be able to run this session, we may have to cancel it if new restrictions or issues come up.

 Is the venue accessible?

 Public Health is wheelchair accessible.
 There are a few accessible parking spots on the right side of the building, near the front door.
 Public Health also has a scent-free policy and gender-inclusive washrooms.